-Darron Thomas Made the Wrong Decision to Declare for the 2012 NFL Draft
+Oregon QB Darron Thomas has announced his intentions to declare for the 2012 NFL Draft.

 With the decisions by USC’s Matt Barkley and Oklahoma’s Landry Jones to return to school for their senior seasons, the quarterback class for the 2012 NFL draft is now one that looks like it will be characterized as Andrew Luck, Robert Griffin III and everyone else.

 After leading the Ducks to a 12-2 season, a Pac-12 championship and their first victory in the Rose Bowl since 1917, Thomas felt fulfilled enough with his exploits in Eugene to leave school a year early and make the jump to the pro ranks, as he’s announced that he will officially declare for the 2012 NFL Draft.

 Even though he would have likely entered the 2012 season on the short list of Heisman favorites, leading a team that was expected to go into next year as a top-five ranked national title contender, Thomas instead opted to make an early leap of faith to the NFL, a move that will surely be questioned by many.